iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 ## Provenance

-*Provenance* is the tracking of where an entity originated from when it was connected to an iModel.
+*Provenance* is the tracking of where an entity originated from in an iModel.
 All connectors store provenance as they translate entities from some source format into an iModel.
 The [IModelTransformer]($transformer) will also store its own provenance, especially in the cases of synchronization since provenance will be used by the transformer during synchronizations to identify which element in the branch came from the master in order to merge and append changes.